 LSO VOLUNTEER AWARD - Alison Symington, Principal, Life Science Strategic Consulting

 Dr. Alison Symington provides consultancy services to a variety of industry and academic clients in the area of Life Science strategy, including proposal development and particularly at the interface of academia and industry.
 Previously Alison was the Vice President, Research and Corporate Development at Ontario Genomics where she was responsible for the development and management of large scale genomics projects as well as external stakeholder engagement.
 Prior to joining OGI, Alison was Executive Director of Biotechnology Education Canada (BEC), where she led the organization through a substantive rebranding and refocusing, and sponsored a number of events that created national impact in Canada and international visibility for Canadian science education.

-LIFE SCIENCES COMPANY OF THE YEAR - Profound Medical Inc., represented by Steve Plymale
+LIFE SCIENCES COMPANY OF THE YEAR - Synaptive Medical represented by Cameron Piron, President and Co-founder

 2015 LSO Award Gala Highlights